gwax/www-gwax/posts/2006/03/hiking-hospitals-and-the-h3.rst

-but no pain; when we reached the bottom and hopped back in the H3 (Smalltime had driven 0.6mi up the Franconia Notch bike path to the trailhead) suddenly I started noticing how very much my arm did hurt and it occured to me that the mental stress was probably the manifestation of the pain behind a wall of adrenaline, endorphins and will to not get caught up there at night.
+but no pain; when we reached the bottom and hopped back in the H3 (Smalltime had driven 0.6mi up the Franconia Notch bike path to the trailhead) suddenly I started noticing how very much my arm did hurt and it occurred to me that the mental stress was probably the manifestation of the pain behind a wall of adrenaline, endorphins and will to not get caught up there at night.
 At this point, I have to, begrudgingly, compliment the H3 again, it fared fantastically well getting us out on